We are often asked, how do I check if my WordPress site has been hacked?

-If you look at your Google Analytics reports and see a sudden drop in traffic, then this could be a sign that your WordPress site is hacked.
+If you look at your analytics reports and see a sudden drop in traffic, even though Google Analytics is set up properly, then this could be a sign that your WordPress site is hacked.

-Another reason for the sudden drop in traffic is Google’s safe browsing tool, which might be showing warnings to users regarding your website.
+Another possible reason for the sudden drop in traffic could be that Google’s safe browsing tool is showing warnings to users regarding your website.

-Each week, Google blacklists around 20,000 websites for malware and around 50,000 for phishing.
-That’s why every blogger and business owner needs to pay serious attention to their WordPress security.
+Each day, Google blacklists around 10,000 websites for malware and around thousands more for phishing.
+That’s why every website owner needs to pay serious attention to their WordPress security.

-You can check your website using the Google’s safe browsing tool to see your safety report.
+You can check your website using Google’s safe browsing tool to see your safety report.

 2. Bad Links Added to Your Website

-One of the most common signs among hacked WordPress sites is data injection.
+Data injection is one of the most common signs of a hacked WordPress.
 Hackers create a backdoor on your WordPress site which gives them access to modify your WordPress files and database.

 Some of these hacks add links to spammy websites.
-Usually these links are added to the footer of your website, but they really could be any where.
-Deleting the links will not guarantee that they will not come back.
+Usually these links are added to the footer of your website, but they could be anywhere.
+Deleting the links doesn’t guarantee that they won’t come back.

 You will need to find and fix the backdoor used to inject this data into your website.
 See our guide on how to find and fix a backdoor in a hacked WordPress site.

-4. You are Unable to Login to WordPress
+4. You are Unable to Login into WordPress